Sidebar

 A space for innovation and collaboration

 On the first day, participants focused on scientific research and challenge analysis.
-Dr. Jonas Venius, Head of the Medical Physics Department at the NCI, presented the institute’s challenge, while mentors such as Dr. Stephen Jones and Miglė Gabrielaitė from the Life Sciences Center, along with Dr. Juras Kišonas, Head of the Radiotherapy Department at NCI and an oncologist, offered valuable insights.
+Dr. Jonas Venius, Head of the Medical Physics Department at the NCI, presented the institute’s challenge.
+At the same time, mentors such as Dr. Stephen Jones and Miglė Gabrielaitė from the Life Sciences Center and Dr. Juras Kišonas, Head of the Radiotherapy Department at NCI and an oncologist, offered valuable insights.

 Winners and awards